 - 2 russet potatoes

-- 1 stick of butter room temperature
+- ½ cup unsalted butter room temperature

-- ½ tsp black pepper
+- ½ tsp ground black pepper

-- 1 tsp salt
+- 1 tsp kosher salt

-- 1 tsp thyme
+- 1 tsp fresh thyme

 - Make a Boursin butter by mixing together the butter, Boursin cheese, salt, pepper, and thyme.

 - Add 1 teaspoon of Boursin butter on top of each potato pile.
-Top with an additional 3 to 4 potatoes slices and press down on each potato stack to press together.
-Add another ½ tsp of Boursin butter to the top of each stack.
+Top with an additional 3 potato slices and press down on each potato stack to press together.
+Add another teaspoon of Boursin butter to the top of each stack.